Bikini Atoll: On-shore facilities

 To accommodate the dive program and anglers, the Bikini Council built new air-conditioned rooms with private bathrooms and showers.
 They included verandas overlooking the lagoon.
-There was a dining facility that served American-style meals.
-The head chef Mios Maddison also prepared Marshallese dishes featuring fresh seafood.
+There was a dining facility that served American-style meals and Marshallese dishes featuring fresh seafood.
 Only 12 visitors were hosted at one time.
 Because of the lingering contamination, all fruits and vegetables used for the Bikini Atoll dive and sport fishing operation were imported.
 In September 2007, the last of Air Marshall Islands' commuter aircraft ceased operations when spare parts could not be located and the aircraft were no longer airworthy.
 A half dozen divers and a journalist were stranded for a week on Bikini Island.
 The Bikini islanders suspended land-based dive operations beginning in August 2008.
 As of 2021, Air Marshall Islands operates one Bombardier DHC-8-100 aircraft and two 19-seat Dornier 228.

-Live aboard diving program
+Liveaboard diving program

 In October 2010, a live-aboard, self-contained vessel successfully conducted dive operations.
-In 2011, the local government licensed the live-aboard operator as a provider of dive expeditions on the nuclear ghost fleet at Bikini Atoll.
+In 2011, the local government licensed the liveaboard operator as a provider of dive expeditions on the nuclear ghost fleet on Bikini Atoll.
 The dive season runs from May through October.
 Visitors are still able to land on the island for brief stays.

-In early 2017, Master Liveaboards announced they would add Bikini Atoll to their list of destinations for technical divers using their vessel Truk Master with trips to the site commencing in May 2018 having been granted a license by the Bikini Council.
+In early 2017, Master Liveaboards announced they would add Bikini Atoll to their list of destinations for technical divers using their vessel Truk Master, with trips to the site commencing in May 2018 having been granted a license by the Bikini Council.
 In May 2021, as a result of ongoing business evaluation and pent up demand created by the COVID-19 pandemic, Master Liveaboards announced they would be adding an additional vessel alongside Truk Master to operate at Bikini Atoll from 2022 onwards.

 Because the lagoon has remained undisturbed for so long, it contains a larger amount of sea life than usual, including sharks, which increases divers' interest in the area.
 Visibility depth is over 100 ft.
 The lagoon is immensely popular with divers and is regarded as among the top 10 diving locations in the world.

 Dive visitors receive a history lesson along with the dive experience, including movies and complete briefings about each of the ships, their respective histories, and a tour of the island and the atoll.
 Divers are able to visit the USS Saratoga (CV-3), the second largest of only three aircraft carriers in the world that are accessible to scuba or closed circuit rebreather divers.